Skip to main content

 • Audit requirement — need your own KMS audit log to record every unwrap call KnoxCall makes

-BYOK tenants have a 5-minute session cache TTL, not the standard 1 hour.
-Agent sessions renew more frequently.
+BYOK tenants have a 5-minute agent session window, not the standard 1 hour.
+Agent sessions renew more frequently so that a revoked KMS grant caps in-flight plaintext exposure at roughly 5 minutes.
 Plan for this if you run long-lived self-hosted proxy deployments.
+(This is the agent session TTL — the in-process master-key cache TTL is 1 hour for all tenants.)

 Architecture